English

 Custom tools and discovery

-Any note with a mcp_method frontmatter value (other than the reserved names initialize, search, similar, note_html, federated_search, federated_similar, federated_note_html) becomes a callable tool.
+Any note with a mcp_method frontmatter value (other than the reserved names initialize, search, similar, note_html, expand, federated_search, federated_similar, federated_note_html, federated_expand) becomes a callable tool.
 The tool appears in tools/list automatically — no configuration needed.

 ---